GIG-Cymru-NHS-Wales/design-system/FIGMA_COMPONENTS_LIBRARY.md

 If you are using the NHS.UK prototype kit or have the NHS.UK frontend library included in your build, the coded examples for each component will render exactly as they do in the service manual.

 The GOV.UK and NHS.UK Design System’s code is public and freely available under a Massachusetts Institute of Technology (MIT) license.
-You can find the Gov.UK code repositories on GitHub, where we code in the open.
+You can find the GOV.UK and NHS.UK code repositories on GitHub.

 <strong>List of components</strong>